Eurydia/project-structogram-builder-online-docs/docs/03-supported-syntax.md

 # Supported syntax

-The syntax draws inspiration from the [C progamming language](<https://en.wikipedia.org/wiki/C_(programming_language)>) with more flexibility to suit the dynamic nature of our project.
+The syntax draws inspiration from the C-style language with more flexibility to suit our use cases.

 The project delivers a comprehensive syntax for various programming constructs, including process blocks, for and while loops, do-while loops, if-else blocks, functions, and comments.

-It's worth noting that two structures from the [orignal diagram design](https://www.cs.umd.edu/hcil/members/bshneiderman/nsd/Yoder-Schrag-nassi_schart.pdf) are currently not supported: parallel blocks and switch blocks, the latter being if-else blocks with more than two branches.
+It is worth noting that two structures from the [orignal diagram design](https://www.cs.umd.edu/hcil/members/bshneiderman/nsd/Yoder-Schrag-nassi_schart.pdf) are currently not supported: parallel blocks and switch blocks, the latter being if-else blocks with more than two branches.

-> The examples are fully interactive, so do feel free to play around and experiment with them.
+> The examples are fully interactive, as such, do feel free to play around and experiment with them.

 ## Process